 Before black tea was discovered, there was mainly trade of pu erh tea for horses along the ancient tea horse road.
 Pu erh tea made its way to Tibet and neighboring regions.
 Later on it was the Japanese who were interested in Chinese green tea.
 But tea became really popular worldwide when black tea was available.
 As black tea leaves were fully fermented and oxidized, they could survive the long journeys while they were brought back to Europe.
 Unlike green tea, it would not deteriorating in quality once it arrived in the West.

-When tea bags were developed, this further spurred the growth of demand as tea became easier to make.
+When tea bags were developed, this further spurred the growth of demand as tea became easier to prepare.
 Global tea brands such as Lipton began to appear.
 These global brands slowly started to manage, cultivate and blend their own tea at the source eroding the dominance of the British East India Company.